• Good Dawg Training

 • 2.
 Cognitive enrichment provides mental stimulation.
 Positive reinforcement training promotes thinking, enhances problem-solving behavior, and improves attention duration.
 Training and brain games are helpful for older dogs, as they can slow down age-related cognitive decline.

-• 3.
-Sensory enrichment is achieved through activities that engage the senses.
+• Olfactory enrichment is achieved through activities that engage the nose.
 Did you know that 20 minutes of sniffing is equivalent to 1 hour of exercise for a dog?
 Sniffing is enriching and calming for dogs.
+Most activities below also include food enrichment.

 • Scatter feeding: Scatter kibble in short grass or astro turf so that dogs can use their sight and sniffing abilities.